Yes, your PPC campaign should have negative keywords — here’s why.

-According to Google, a negative keyword (also known as a negative match) is a keyword type “that prevents your ad from being triggered by a certain word or phrase.”
+According to Google, the official definition of a negative keyword (also known as a negative match) is a keyword type “that prevents your ad from being triggered by a certain word or phrase.”

-Meaning: if someone searches for a phrase including a term you’ve deemed a negative keyword, your ads won’t show up.
+This means if someone searches for a phrase including a term you’ve deemed a negative keyword, your ads won’t show up.

-Negative keywords vs. standard keywords
+Negative keywords vs. positive keywords

-Keyword targeting helps ensure your paid search ad is tailored to your audience.
+Standard keyword (or positive keyword) targeting helps ensure your paid search ad is tailored to your audience.
 When you pay for each individual click, you want as many clicks as possible to be from qualified leads.

 When you add negative keywords, ad platforms (such as Google or Microsoft Advertising) know that you don’t want your ad to appear for searches containing those words.

 Pro tip: Negative keywords only apply to the first 16 words in a search query.
-So, when it comes to especially long queries, negative keywords after the 16th word won’t trigger the filter and your ad may still appear.
+So, when it comes to especially long queries, negative keywords after the 16th word won’t trigger the filter, and your ad may still appear.

 How to build your negative keyword list